Little Miss Sunshine: Plot

-After a frantic race against the clock, with the body beginning to stink in the back, the family arrives at the pageant hotel.
-Sheryl prepares Olive for her performance while Richard is looking into arrangements for Edwin's body.
-As the pageant begins, Richard and Dwayne realize that the other contestants are slim, sexualized pre-teen girls who perform elaborate dance numbers with great panache.
-Knowing that the amateur Olive is certain to be humiliated, they try to talk her out of performing.
-Sheryl insists that they "let Olive be Olive", and Olive goes on stage.
+After a frantic race against the clock, the family arrives at the pageant hotel.
+Sheryl prepares Olive for her performance while Richard makes arrangements for Edwin's body.
+The other contestants are slim, sexualized pre-teens who perform elaborate dance numbers with great panache.
+Fearing that the amateur Olive will be humiliated, Richard and Dwayne try to stop her from performing, but Sheryl insists that they "let Olive be Olive", and she goes on stage.

 The hitherto-unseen dance routine Edwin had taught Olive is revealed to be a striptease performed to the Rocasound remix of Rick James' "Super Freak".
-Olive's performance horrifies and angers most of the audience and organizers, who demand she be removed from the stage.
-However, before they can do so the members of the Hoover family join Olive on stage and dance alongside her to show their support.
+Olive is oblivious to the subtext of the routine, but it horrifies and angers most of the audience, and the pageant organizer demands she be removed from the stage.
+Richard physically prevents this, and the family all join Olive on stage, dancing alongside her to show their support.

-The family is later released from the hotel's security office on the condition that Olive never enters a beauty pageant in California again.
-Piling into the van with the horn still honking, they happily smash through the barrier of the hotel's toll booth and begin their trip back home to Albuquerque.
+The family is later released from the hotel's security office on the condition that Olive never enter a beauty pageant in California again.
+Piling into the van with the horn still honking, they begin their trip home to Albuquerque.